Perverse filtration for generalized Kummer varieties of fibered surfaces

 In \cite{dCHM}, de Cataldo, Hausel, and Migliorini conjectured that under the identification (\ref{-2}), the perverse filtration associated with $\pi$ coincides with the mixed Hodge-theoretic weight filtration, \emph{i.e.} \begin{conj}\cite{dCHM} \end{conj}

 Conjecture \ref{-3} is referred to as the $P=W$ conjecture.
 It is proved by Maulik-Shen \cite{MS} and Hausel-Mellit-Minets-Schiffmann \cite{HMMS} independently.
 The properties of the perverse filtration and weight filtration are quite different.
 Since the Hodge-theoretic weight filtration for arbitrary varieties is always multiplicative, the $P=W$ conjecture suggests that the perverse filtration associated with Hitchin maps are multiplicative.
-In fact, by studying the ring generators of the cohomology ring $H^*(M_B,\BQ)= H^*(M_D,\BQ)$ described by Markman \cite{Markman}, de Cataldo, Maulik, and Shen calculate the perversity of the ring generators, and show that the $P=W$ conjecture is equivalent to the multiplicativity of the perverse filtration associated with the Hitchin map $\pi$; see \cite[Proposition 1.6]{dCMS}.
+In fact, by studying the ring generators of $H^*(M_B,\BQ)= H^*(M_D,\BQ)$ described by Markman \cite{Markman}, de Cataldo, Maulik, and Shen calculate the perversity of the ring generators, and show that the $P=W$ conjecture is equivalent to the multiplicativity of the perverse filtration associated with the Hitchin map $\pi$; see \cite[Proposition 1.6]{dCMS}.
 However, the multiplicativity of perverse filtration does not hold for general morphisms; see \cite[Example 1.5]{Z}.

-Since the Doubeault moduli spaces are hyperK\"ahler manifolds and the Hitchin maps are Lagrangian fibrations, the $P=W$ conjecture suggests that the multiplicativity of perverse filtrations holds for Lagrangian fibrations.
-Shen and Yin verified for compact hyperK\"ahler varieties and Lagrangian fibrations in \cite{SY}.
-For non-compact cases, not many cases are known.
-The Hitchin map of Dolbeault moduli of rank 2 Higgs bundles is studied in \cite{dCHM}, and over genus 2 curve is studied in \cite{dCMS}.
+Since the Dolbeault moduli spaces are hyperK\"ahler manifolds and the Hitchin maps are Lagrangian fibrations, the $P=W$ conjecture suggests that the multiplicativity of perverse filtrations holds for Lagrangian fibrations.
+Shen and Yin verified multiplicativity for compact hyperK\"ahler varieties and Lagrangian fibrations in \cite{SY}.
+For non-compact cases, the two proofs \cite{MS} and \cite{HMMS} of the $P=W$ prove in particular the multiplicativity of $\textup{GL}(n)$-Hitchin fibrations.
 The multiplicativity of perverse filtrations for Hilbert schemes of fibered surfaces is studied in \cite{SZ,Z,Z1}.
 In this article, we give a concrete description of the perverse filtrations associated with generalized Kummer varieties of quasi-projective fibered surfaces, and show that the perverse filtration is multiplicative and admits a natural strongly multiplicative splitting.
 One interesting aspect of this result is that the cohomology ring of generalized Kummer variety is \emph{not} generated by tautological classes.
 Thus this result may hint at the multiplicativity for other non-tautologically generated spaces, such as the moduli of $\textup{SL}(n,\BC)$-Higgs bundles.